CrazyFedde/docs/commands.md

 <a name="introduction"></a>
 ## Introduction

 This is the command reference for AvaIre.
-You can find more elaborative information here on each of the commands currently implemented.
+You can find more elaboration on each of the commands currently implemented here.

-If you need for any further info, you can use the [help command](#help) for the bot to get info about command throtteling limits, permission requirements and so forth.
+If you need for any further info, you can use the [help command](#help) for the bot to get info about command throttling limits, permission requirements and so forth.
 Got any questions?
 Check out #support in [AvaIre Central](#).

 <a name="help"></a>
 ## Help Command